 You will sail between the floating gardens and be amazed how these are constructed.
 In between you will visit a lot of workshops where you can see how local products are being made, such as the silk weaving workshop, the silversmith workshop and the cigar workshop.
-Off course in every off these shops you can buy a lovely souvenir like my boyfriend, who bought my engagement ring there without me knowing.
+Off course in every of these shops you can buy a lovely souvenir.
+My boyfriend even bought my engagement ring there without me knowing.
 But the good thing is that you are not being pressured to buy anything.

 You will also visit the Hpaung Daw U pagoda and the jumping cat monastery.
 The days that these cats did tricks such as jumping hoops are over, but the monks in this monastery take great care of these cats.
 And I think this is a very good initiative because there are a lot of stray animals in Myanmar.

 You MUST ask you boat driver at the start of the boat trip to take you to Indein.
 You have to pay a little bit extra because it’s further, but I promise you will not regret this!
 Arriving there you have to pay a little Photo fee.
 (I am sorry that I haven’t mentioned this before but at a lot of tourist attractions you have to pay a little amount of money to be able to take pictures).

-Extra: If you want more inside on how these people live on the lake, don’t forget to visit Maing Thauk.
+If you want to get more insight on how these people live on the lake, don’t forget to visit Maing Thauk.
 Walk across this long wooden bridge and take a canoe to discover the life on the lake.
 This little extra trip if you have some spare time is totally worth it.

 When the sun goes down, take a motorbike taxi and head back to town.
-Enjoy the of some fantastic street barbeque at ‘Shan Ma Ma’.
-This is honestly the best traditional Myanmar food I have ever eaten on this journey.
+Enjoy a delicious local street barbeque at ‘Shan Ma Ma’.
+This is honestly the best traditional Myanmar food I have ever eaten on this trip.

 We didn’t really have the time to explore the city of Mandalay further.
 The hotel advised us to take a taxi to explore the surroundings of Mandalay and we didn’t regret this for a moment.
 The places we visited were all stunning.